-Section 9E Unlawful transfer
+Section 9E.
+Unlawful transfer

-- (a) It shall be unlawful to provide a firearm to any alien who does not hold a firearms identification card issued by the colonel under section 128B. - (b) It shall be unlawful to provide a firearm to a person known to be a prohibited person. - (c) It shall be unlawful to provide a firearm to any minor, except that nothing shall prevent a parent or guardian from allowing any adult with a firearms identification card to supervise the minor's use of a firearm for purposes of instruction, or participation in organized competition.
+(a) It shall be unlawful to provide a firearm to a person known to be a prohibited person.

+(b) It shall be unlawful to provide a firearm to any minor who is not a lawful holder of a firearms identification card, except that nothing shall prevent a parent or guardian from allowing any adult with a firearms identification card to supervise the minor's use of a firearm for purposes of hunting, recreation, instruction, or participation in organized shooting competition.
 Nothing in this section shall be construed to prohibit an instructor from furnishing firearms or ammunition therefor to pupils; provided, however, that said instructor has the consent of a parent or guardian of a pupil under the age of eighteen years.

-Any person violating (a) (b) or (c) above shall be punished by fine of not less than \$1,000 nor more than \$10,000, or by imprisonment in a state prison for not more than ten years or by imprisonment in a house of correction for not more than two and one-half years, or by both such fine and imprisonment.
+Any person violating (a) or (b) above shall be punished by fine of not less than \$1,000 nor more than \$10,000, or by imprisonment in a state prison for not more than ten years or by imprisonment in a house of correction for not more than two and one-half years, or by both such fine and imprisonment.